Structural Adhesives: The Basics

 While epoxy’s claim to fame is strength, acrylic boasts extra versatility when bonding with difficult substrates such as plastics and metals.
 These characteristics make acrylics ideal for assembly and production needs more so than epoxy.

 When using acrylic for prolonged periods of time (especially in tight quarters or along a production line), health conscientious adhesives, such as the 3M DP8805NS Low Odor Structural Acrylic Adhesive, are preferable.
 The low odor adhesive creates a more comfortable and healthy work environment while still boasting maximum productivity (think over 1,000 psi of shear strength), which is why this is our most popular acrylic adhesive.

-Structural adhesives give you great control over your finished product by delivering the type of bond you need, when you need it.
-Supported by a wide range of delivery tools and application systems, nozzles, and accessories – there is almost nothing structural adhesives can’t do when put in the right hands.
+Structural adhesives give you great control over your finished product by delivering the type of bond you need when you need it.
+Supported by a wide range of delivery tools and application systems, nozzles, and accessories – there is almost nothing structural adhesives can’t do when used properly.

 For more information about what structural adhesive will be best for your application, contact us.
 Our knowledgeable team of glue experts can assist you in finding the perfect adhesive solution.